 For home cooks, we’re devoting this weekend to getting out of the brunch comfort zone.
 Today we present two recipes, guaranteed to be appreciated.

-This attractive bowl is loaded with a poached egg, fresh avocado, crispy hash brown potatoes, chorizo sausage, arugula salad and chipotle cream.
+This attractive bowl is loaded with a poached egg, fresh avocado, crispy hash brown potatoes, chorizo sausage, arugula salad, and chipotle cream.
 The recipe is from Idaho Potato, which has many creative recipes for potatoes at every meal.

 You can buy chorizo crumbled, or in the casing (to crumble your own).
 You can also find turkey chorizo.

-If you don’t like things spicy, trade the chorizo for a sausage you prefer, omit the jalapeño and trade the adobo sauce for flavored olive oil or whatever else sounds good to you.
+If you don’t like things spicy, trade the chorizo for a sausage you prefer, omit the jalapeño, and trade the adobo sauce for flavored olive oil or whatever else sounds good to you.

 Ingredients For 4 Servings

 1. PLACE the diced potatoes in a pot of cold salted water.
 Bring to a boil and cook for 3 minutes and immediately strain.
-Set the potatoes on paper towels and carefully pat dry.
+Set the potatoes on paper towels and carefully pat them dry.

 2. HEAT the olive oil in a large skillet over medium-high heat.
 Add the par-boiled potatoes and season with salt and pepper.
 Cook for 10-15 minutes, stirring as needed.

-3. ADD the onion, red and green pepper and jalapeño.
-Cook for another 15-20 minutes, stirring as needed, until the potatoes are golden and crispy.
+3. ADD the onion, red and green pepper, and jalapeño.
+Cook for another 15-20 minutes, stirring as needed until the potatoes are golden and crispy.
 You may need to lower the heat to medium, so keep an eye on things.
 Then add the minced garlic and cook for one minute longer; remove from the heat.

-4. COOK the chorizo in skillet over medium-high heat, breaking into bite-sized crumbles, until cooked through, 8-10 minutes.
+4. COOK the chorizo in a skillet over medium-high heat, breaking it into bite-sized crumbles, until cooked through, 8-10 minutes.
 Remove from the skillet with a slotted spoon and rest them on a paper towel-lined plate.